Terminus-Project/Terminus-Bot/README.md

   * SEARCH - Look up the most recent image with the given tags.
   * RANDOM - Show a random, somewhat recent image with the given tags.

-### Dictionary

-Provides an interface to glosbe.com.

-*Note: This script is currently subject to significant change.*

-Commands:

-* DEFINE - Look up some possibile definitions of a word.

 ### DNS

 Perform DNS look-ups.